Sourish168/Climate_Forecasting/README.md

-# 🌦️ Weather Intelligence & Forecast App
+# 🌦️ Climate Intelligence & Forecast App

 An end-to-end Machine Learning web application built with Streamlit that predicts daily maximum and minimum temperatures.
 The app fetches real-time meteorological data and utilizes a hybrid time-series modeling architecture to generate a 7-day recursive forecast.